Ten Standout Movies to Watch at the 2021 Brisbane International Film Festival

 THE WORST PERSON IN THE WORLD

 Sometimes, a performance just flat-out shakes and startles you — in a good way, that is.
 In her 2021 Cannes Film Festival Best Actress-winning role, Norwegian actor Renate Reinsve (Phoenix) turns in that type of complex, layered, no-holds-barred and relatable portrayal.
 She's magnificent, and thoroughly deserves all of the shiny trophies sent her way.
-She plays Julia, a young Oslo resident who doesn't ever earn The Worst Person in the World's title, but nonetheless pinballs through the mess of her millennial life.
+She plays Julie, a young Oslo resident who doesn't ever earn The Worst Person in the World's title, but nonetheless pinballs through the mess of her millennial life.
 Across 12 chapters, plus a prologue and epilogue, almost everything about the character's existence changes within the mere four years that the movie focuses on: dreams, goals, studies, careers, loved ones, boyfriends (including Bergman Island's Anders Danielsen Lie), apartments, friends and her perception of herself.

-That aforementioned moniker stems from a comment that Julia spits her own way, actually, because she's often aware of her own chaos.
+That aforementioned moniker stems from a comment that Julie spits her own way, actually, because she's often aware of her own chaos.
 Writer/director Joachim Trier (Thelma) is just as cognisant of how romantic dramedies like this tend to turn out, which both feeds and enables Reinsve's astonishing performance — because this isn't the usual cliche-riddled affair.
-Every up and down that comes Julia's way transcends tropes to contemplate what growing up, being an adult and forging a life is really like, including at both the sunniest and the most heartbreaking extremes.
+Every up and down that comes Julie's way transcends tropes to contemplate what growing up, being an adult and forging a life is really like, including at both the sunniest and the most heartbreaking extremes.
 As a character study, The Worst Person in the World is a masterpiece.
 As a snapshot of an age and life stage, it's just as canny, insightful and excellent.

 It wasn't just a Twitter thread — it was the Twitter thread.
 Whether you read it live as it happened, stumbled across the details afterwards or first heard about it via Zola's buzzy trailer, calling this stranger-than-fiction tale a wild ride is always an understatement.
 Its opening words, as also used in this tweet-to-screen adaptation, happen to capture the vibe perfectly: "you wanna hear a story about how me and this bitch fell out?
 It's kind of long, but it's full of suspense."
 In the film, that phrase comes via the eponymous Detroit waitress (Taylour Paige, Ma Rainey's Black Bottom).
 The other person she's referring to: a woman (Riley Keough, The Lodge) she serves at work, then joins on a road trip to Florida.
 The minutiae is best discovered by watching, but saying that Zola's getaway with her new pal doesn't turn out as planned is really just the starting point.